 Judge Charles E. Burns informed the Commissioners’ Court of the need to pay the bills presented.

-Commissioner Sarita Armstrong-HixonIsrael Vela, Jr. seconded the motion; the motion was unanimously passed that the bills be paid as presented.
+Commissioner Sarita Armstrong-Hixon moved and Commissioner Israel Vela, Jr. seconded the motion; the motion was unanimously passed that the bills be paid as presented.

 EXECUTIVE SESSION: TEXAS GOVERNMENT CODE, § 551.071, § 551.072, § 551.073, § 551.074